nfes-org/nfes-org.github.io/_posts/2017-10-04-ValuesfortheFutureTheNorwegian.md

 ---
-title: Values for the Future - The Norwegian Petroleum Directorate’s Resource Report and Outlook
+title: "Values for the Future - The Norwegian Petroleum Directorate’s Resource Report and Outlook"
 tags: presentation
 ---